spacetelescope/jwst/docs/jwst/stpipe/devel_io_design.rst

 Additional documentation on the `ModelLibrary` class can be found in the `stpipe ModelLibrary documentation <https://stpipe.readthedocs.io/en/latest/model_library.html>`_.

+Developers should keep in mind that a `list` is a perfectly valid input and output to a pipeline or step, and if association metadata is not needed, using a list is preferred to using a ModelContainer in most cases.
+Initializing a ModelContainer from a list of models (as opposed to an association or dictionary) is supported but almost never necessary.

 ModelContainer Changes in JWST 1.17
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~